epfl-ada/ada-2021-project-mahj/README.md

 ## Proposed additional datasets
   * wikidata

+  Use of wikidata: automating the consortium extraction:
+  In wikidata the media considered have an `owned by` attribute, which we can use, potentially recursively, to automate the consortium finding.
+  To do that we will first have to either reparse the newspapers names  --which are for now all lower-case, all-attached-- to use them as input for the API, or to input them as-is in the wikidata search box, which seems to usually find the expected result.

 ## Methods:
 ##### Metrics considered, and an overview on how to implement them:
 * Cluster according to the people cited (Naive: count them.
 Less naive: